melchisedech333/elixir-erlang-and-basic-math/readme.md

-# Erlang and basic math
+# Elixir/Erlang and basic math

-The purpose of this repository is to help familiarize me with the syntax of the Erlang language.
+The purpose of this repository is to help familiarize me with the syntax of the Elixir/Erlang languages.
 For this I make several simple (but fun) algorithms and codes involving basic math questions.

 **If my code has helped you, please consider [sponsoring me](https://github.com/sponsors/melchisedech333) :blue_heart:**